-Dated this day of , 20 HISTORIC PRESERVATION BOARD THE CITY OF MIAMI BEACH, FLORIDA BY: DEBORAH TACKETT CHIEF OF HISTORIC PRESERVATION FOR THE CHAIR STATE OF FLORI COUNTY OF MIAN)SS MI-DADE) 20 s acknowledged before me this by Deborah Tackett, Chief of Historic Preservat ion, Planning

-Department, City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the corporation.
+Dated this day of , 20 ------------ -------- --- ---- --

+HPB20-0443 Meeting Date: April 13, 2021 BY: DEBORAH TACKETT HISTORIC PRESERVATION AND ARCHITECTURE OFFICER FOR THE CHAIR STATE OF FLORIDA )SS COUNTY OF MIAMI-DADE The foregoing instrument acknowledged before this was me 20 by Deborah Tackett, Historic Preservation and Architecture Officer, Planning Department, City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the corporation.
 She is personally known to me.

-NOTARY PUBLIC

-Miami-Dade County, Florida

-My commission expires:

-Approved As To Form:
+NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form:

+Page 7 of 7

-City Attorney's Office: ()
+City Attorney's Office:

-' ,

-Filed with the Clerk of the Historic Preservation Board on (
+Filed with the Clerk of the Historic Preservation Board on